alpinegizmo/anderbuns-recipes/content/blog/asazuke/index.md

 #### Step 2

 Weigh 2% salt.
 Place into produce bag or ziplock and add veggies.
 Shake vigorously to coat veggies, then seal (remove air) and place weight.
-(We typically place the bag between two dinner plates and weigh down with a 7.5lb barbell).
+(We typically place the bag between two dinner plates and weigh down with an 8lb barbell).
 Wait 30-40 minutes.

 #### Step 3